 Blaize Pengilly 26:13

 Also because you're listening to the podcast, we have a special referral code for you.
 So if you download the way money app, and you type in podcast, in the referral code, you'll get $5 on sign up and we'll plant a tree to celebrate the way money app I use it dang is that we both love it. and supporting us by downloading the app and sharing this podcast with your friends and family is a way to keep way to accents happening and means we can keep coming back to you each week and bringing you meishan about money.
 Today just jumping in with a quick note before today's guest joins us.
 Today's guest is from Yodlee and Yodlee is affiliated with way money.
 Yardley powers the way money app with apps and connections.
 We hope you enjoy the interview. another pop quiz for you.
-What is my favorite word to follow the word open?
+What is my favourite word to follow the word open?
 Saturday, babe Come on.
 Seriously, you can get this one.

 Dan Jovevski 27:24